Chart Color Schemes

 Eagleby faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 10.9%, significantly below the Greater Brisbane average of 30.5%.
+The area faces educational challenges, with university qualification rates at 10.9%, significantly lower than the Greater Brisbane average of 30.5%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.1%, followed by postgraduate qualifications (1.9%) and graduate diplomas (0.9%).
+Bachelor degrees are the most common, at 8.1%, followed by postgraduate qualifications (1.9%) and graduate diplomas (0.9%).
 Trade and technical skills are prominent, with 42.4% of residents aged 15+ holding vocational credentials - advanced diplomas (10.8%) and certificates (31.6%).

 Educational participation is high, with 30.8% of residents currently enrolled in formal education.
 This includes 12.2% in primary education, 8.7% in secondary education, and 2.9% pursuing tertiary education.
-As of the 2020 census, Eagleby's three schools have a combined enrollment of 1,056 students.
-Education provision is balanced with two primary and one secondary school serving distinct age groups.
-However, limited local school capacity (7.4 places per 100 residents vs 16.4 regionally) means many families travel to nearby areas for schooling.
+Eagleby's three schools have a combined enrollment of 1,056 students as of the latest data.
+The area has varied educational conditions, with two primary schools and one secondary school serving distinct age groups.
+Local school capacity is limited at 7.0 places per 100 residents compared to the regional average of 16.1, leading many families to travel for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education